Grilled Cedar Plank Salmon with Avocado Peach Salsa

 And if you'd like to remove the peach skin, here's a tutorial on how to peel peaches.

 Have you cooked salmon on cedar planks before?
-If not, I thought that you might have a few questions …
+If not, you might have a few questions …

 How long should you soak cedar planks?

-If I make this for company, I'll often start soaking the planks as I'm getting ready so I don't forget to do it later.
+If we're making this for company, we'll often start soaking the planks as we're getting ready so we don't forget to do it later.
 They can soak for at least 2 hours if needed.

 What does cedar plank salmon taste like?

 Cooking salmon on a cedar plank gives it a mild smoky flavor with a little hint of maple sweetness.
-In this recipe, I use only a little spice on the salmon so that it doesn't overpower the smoky flavor from the planks.
+In this recipe, there is only a little spice on the salmon so that it doesn't overpower the smoky flavor from the planks.

 Can you reuse cedar planks for salmon?